 We will spend approximately 80 % of the workshop working directly with code examples.

-Henrik is a manager and consultant with the Nordic consultancy firm, Knowit, and is currently assigned to help build a new sales and ticketing solution for rail operators in Norway.
+Henrik is a manager and consultant and is currently assigned to help build a new sales and ticketing solution for rail operators in Norway.
 He has a master´s degree in Computer Security and has been working hands on with development for three years.
 He is passionate about exploring microservice technology and is pondering how to solve their biggest flaws, like the "Integration Test Hell".